 Eat your food, wrap yourself in warm clothes, and keep the necessary things alongside you.
 If you have consumed more water and need to pee, then we recommend you to use a pee bottle.
 This might sound unhygienic, but going out in the cold wave can cost you your life.
 As per the hygiene is considered, you can still maintain it by labeling the container and placing it in the far corner of the bed.

 Learn these tricks by heart, and you can survive camping even in the coldest conditions even in a place like Alaska.
 As you can see, preparation goes a long way in making sure that you stay warm inside your tent.
+For an article review of the best tent heater, check out our previous piece for more information.

 Take care, stay warm and share with us your ideas to maintain the body warmth while you’re camping in the wild.
 The comment section is down below!